List of AMC engines: The Modern Era I-6

 The early engines' bell pattern differed from AMC V8s.
-In 1971 AMC raised the block height and lengthened the stroke on the 199 and early 232 engines.
-The 199 became 232 cubic inches and the 232 became 258.
+In 1971, AMC raised the block height and lengthened the stroke on the 199 and early 232 engines.
+The 199 became 232, and the 232 version became 258.
 These two RB or "raised block" engines shared the small bell pattern of the earlier engines for only the 1971 model year.
-In 1972 both the 232 as well as the 258 changed bell pattern to match AMC V8s, in conjunction with AMC's switch from Borg-Warner to Chrysler-built automatic transmissions.
+In 1972, both the 232 and the 258 changed the bell pattern to match AMC V8s, in conjunction with AMC's switch from Borg-Warner to Chrysler-built automatic transmissions.